 -Ellen Wilkinson, MA, Director of Administration, St. Anthony School Milwaukee, 2017 Fall Mentee

 The chapter’s mentorship program offers new and intermediate professionals the opportunity to learn from seasoned professionals in a one-to-one matched relationship lasting nine-months.
 This free service is available only to members.
 Contact us to get more information about the Mentoring Program or to join.

 Mentor candidates should be accomplished professionals with a substantial career history in fundraising and comprehensive knowledge of fundraising principles and best practices.
 Additionally, they will demonstrate a willingness to contribute to the profession and the professional development of fellow practitioners, and be a current member in good standing of AFP Southeastern Wisconsin.

 Mentors will help mentees identify goals for the interaction and then strengthen their command of specific areas of practice.
-Mentors will commit to a minimum of a 1-hour contact per month with mentee either face to face, or via phone or email over a one-year period.
+Mentors will commit to a minimum of a 1-hour contact per month with mentee either face to face, or via phone or email over a nine-month period.

 The mentor is to provide the mentee with advice and information.
 The advice will be limited to career advice and/or specific fund-raising advice to be used to enhance the fundraising program of the charitable organization with which the partner is associated.
 The relationship is meant to be career-specific and is not to be used or construed in any way as a consulting relationship.
 We recommend that both partners advise their employer if they intend to participate in this program.

 - A new or intermediate level professional with less than 10 years experience in fundraising